Asynchronous workflows

 - RUNNING: the task is either waiting in the queue or being executed.

-- COMPLETED: the task was completed, result can be retrieved.
+- COMPLETED: the task finished successfully, its outcome is available and can be retrieved.

 -